-They partner with Rev. Michael to invite and initiate spiritual growth opportunities for all men of the church.
+They partner with Rev. Michael and Pastor Tim to invite and initiate spiritual growth opportunities for all men of the church.
 Membership is open to all men who desire to belong and to participate in the UMM mission.
 Subscribe to the breakfast reminder email – Click Here

 People often ask, “What exactly is a Stephen Minister?”
 One way to put it is that Stephen Ministers are the After People.